archi-netizen/ai-korp-neural-archives/README.md

 This repository serves as a technical log for a proof-of-concept study.
 The objective is to evaluate how cloud-native AI services can transition static architectural and branding archives into "Active Knowledge Bases."

-By utilizing a serverless pipeline, we move from manual filing to a system that "understands" architectural intent, material composition, and brand application.
+The long-term goal is a serverless pipeline that moves from manual filing to a system that "understands" architectural intent, material composition, and brand application.
+At the current stage, the classification step (Amazon Rekognition) has been tested manually against three sample assets; the automated ingestion and synthesis stages are documented as proposed architecture — see Section 3.

 This research has been extended to urban scale, investigating how brand and architecture are already fused in the logistics landscape of Germany — and what that means for any generative AI system trained on aerial imagery of the built environment.